jhoneill/vsteam/.docs/Add-VSTeamWorkItemPage.md

 WARNING: VS402356: You do not have the permissions required to perform the attempted operation on this process.
 ```

-The user was prompted for confirmation, because the -Force switch was not used, and an error occured because the current project is using one of the built-in process templates which cannnot be modified.
+The user was prompted for confirmation, because the -Force switch was not used, and an error occurred because the current project is using one of the built-in process templates which cannot be modified.

 ### Example 2